Training & Technical Assistance

 - Law enforcement

-- Maine Department of Health & Human Services, Office of Child & Family Services – Basic and Advanced Caseworker Trainings
+- Maine Department of Health & Human Services, Office of Child & Family Services: Foundations & Advanced curricula

-These are just a few examples of our training work.
-We provide topic-specific trainings on request.
+These are just a few examples of our work.
+We provide topic-specific training on request as our capacity allows.
+For information about statewide or multi-regional options available through MCEDV, please email us at [email protected].

 For information about options available on the community level, please contact your local Domestic Violence Resource Center.